jthies/WI4450/README.md

 ## Optional bonus task

-8. Make your basic operations run on the GPU using OpenMP offloading (see [this repository](https://gitlab.tudelft.nl/dhpc/training/c-examples) for examples).
+8. Make your basic operations run on the GPU using OpenMP ``target`` directives or C++20 (see [this repository](https://gitlab.tudelft.nl/dhpc/training/cxx-examples) for C++20 examples).
+Use the nvhpc compilers and the DelftBlue GPU nodes, as illustrated in that repo.
 Are all your tests still passing?
 Is the CG solver working correctly?
-And how fast is a V100s GPU compared to a standard compute node?
+And how fast is it on a V100s GPU compared to a standard compute node?